Sporting Chance (film)

 Sporting Chance is a 1931 drama film directed and produced by Albert Herman, and written by King Baggot.
 The film was released on 21 November 1931 by Peerless Pictures Corporation and States Rights.

-Premise
+Plot

 Terry Nolan, a jockey, becomes conceited after achieving success on the racetrack.
 Eventually, he is suspended for disobedience.
 Phillip Lawrence, the playboy son of Terry's boss, Phillip Lawrence, Sr., gives Terry the chance to redeem himself in a steeplechase race.